 Services that are covered for you What you must pay when you get these services Vision care, non-Medicare covered (obtained by a non- network provider) You may, if you choose, see an optometrist or an optician who is not a Blue Shield Inspire network provider.
 However, you may not obtain the same services from both a network and a non-network provider.
 If you choose a non-network provider, you are eligible for a partial reimbursement for the services rendered, unless you've already reached your benefit limit for the vision service you are seeking.
 Call Customer Care to request a reimbursement form and for more information on requesting a reimbursement.
-Prior authorization is NOT required. • Routine eye exam, refraction and prescription for eyeglass lenses. • You are reimbursed up to \$30 for one exam every 12 months. • Eyeglass frames and eyeglass lenses including single, bifocal, trifocal, and lenticular lenses or contact lenses. • You are reimbursed up to \$35 for one pair of eyeglass frames every 24 months.
-Services do not apply to the plan's maximum out-of-pocket limit.
-You are reimbursed up to \$35 for either one pair of prescription eyeglass lenses (regardless of size or power) OR for contact lenses every 12 months.
-Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" There is no coinsurance, preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services copayment, or deductible for the "Welcome to Medicare"
+Prior authorization is NOT required.
+Routine eye exam, refraction and prescription for eyeglass lenses.
+Eyeglass frames and eyeglass lenses including single, bifocal, trifocal, and lenticular lenses or contact lenses.
+You are reimbursed up to \$30 for one exam every 12 months.
+You are reimbursed up to \$35 for one pair of eyeglass frames every 24 Services do not apply to the plan's maximum out-of-pocket limit.
+You are reimbursed up to \$35 for one pair of prescription eyeglass lenses every 12 months.
+Welcome to Medicare " preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to